krhetest/LabBench.Manual/docs/index.md

 1. A [Multiple perception thresholds](method_of_limits.html) test that estimates the pain threshold.
 2. A [Evoked responses](evoked_responses.html) test that uses the threshold determined by the first test to set the intensity of the stimuli used to evoke a response to a predefined percentage of the pain threshold.

+However, this dependency is not hardcoded in the Evoked responses test.
+The intensity could come from any test from which an intensity can be calculated.
+The intensity may also be set from a [Stimulus-response](stimulus_response.html) test, as the intensity that evokes a predefined psychophysical response on a visual analog scale (VAS).
+In the above example this VAS scale may for example be defined with the anchor points of 0cm) no sensation, 4cm) pain threshold, 10cm) pain tolerance threshold.

+## Instruments

 ## Experiments

+## Logging

+## Data collection

 # Installing and updating